Oladayooladapo/Data-Cleaning-Project-Marketing-Campaign-Performance-Excel-/README.md

 # What else is in This Repository

-Raw_campaign_data.xlsx           Raw dataset
-cleaned_campaign_data.xlsx	     Final cleaned dataset
+Raw dataset and Final cleaned dataset

 # Outcome